 - 1/4 cup fresh pomegranate arils

-1 Cut the delicata squash in half crosswise, and then in half again lengthwise.
+1 Seed and slice the squash: Cut the delicata squash in half crosswise, and then in half again lengthwise.
 Use a metal spoon to scrape out the seeds and strings.
 Cut the squash into half rounds, about 1/2-inch thick.

 Roast at 400°F for 30 to 35 minutes, turning the vegetables over after the first 20 minutes.
 The squash should be lightly browned and the brussels sprouts well browned.